Samsung likes The Frame so much it a speaker version

 Samsung’s The Frame is a solid choice for those looking for a TV that can blend in as wall decor when not in use.

-Now, inspired by The Frame, Samsung is launching a new product that follows the same concept.
+Now, inspired by The Frame, Samsung has revealed a new product at CES 2024 that follows the same concept.
 The new product is dubbed the Music Frame, and as the name suggests, the device is a speaker.

 Unlike big wall art, the Music Frame disguises itself as a modern picture frame that can be customized to display art or photography.